kkrull/javascript-sandbox/Readme.md

 ## Items to explore

 - Some framework to break the UI into distinct, composable views backed by data in model classes, ala Backbone.js
+  * jasmine-jquery for more specific selectors and matchers
 - Some means of creating HTML from templates, like handlebars.js
+  * Where to put the template files?
+  * How to get Jasmine's web server to load these files?
+[This blog](http://addyosmani.github.io/backbone-fundamentals/#jasmine) suggests `jasmine.getFixtures().fixturesPath = 'your custom path'`

+Future work:

+- webjars for JavaScript libraries